 Daily Entrance Fees

 Daily entrance fees are set by each park on a per vehicle basis.
 Each vehicle entering a park may carry up to eight individuals.
 Additional fees apply for larger vehicles carrying more than eight individuals.
 The fees vary between $1 and $10 per admission and are listed on the State Park Official Fee Schedule.
+Children's admission (under six years old) is always free at all state parks.

 Florida State Parks offer three levels of discounts on annual passes based upon military service.
 These include: